-Since small hearing aids also fit in your ear and use less power, the sound they produce tends to be more natural as well.
+Since they also fit in your ear and use less power, the sound they produce tends to be more natural as well.
 Sound naturally travels farther into your ear before being picked up by the microphone, creating a more natural recreation of the hearing process!

 The Drawbacks of a Small Hearing Aids

-Compared to larger styles like behind-the-ear hearing aids, their small size means less power & features – for those with more severe hearing loss or want many advanced features with their hearing aid, this is definitely worth considering.
+Compared to larger styles like behind-the-ear hearing aids, their small size means less power & features – for those with more severe hearing loss or who want many advanced features, this is definitely worth considering.

 The smaller size also translates to lower battery life in most cases.
 You’ll be needing to charge or replace the batteries more often compared to a larger model!

-In-the-ear (ITE) hearing aids are one of the two basic types of hearing aids, the other being the previously mentioned behind-the-ear hearing aids.
+In-the-ear (ITE) are one of the two basic types, the other being the previously mentioned behind-the-ear.
 This type of hearing aid sits inside of your ear, making it the more discreet option.
-Among ITE hearing aids, there are also several different models of varying sizes.
+There are also several different models of varying sizes among ITE types.

 In the canal (ITC) hearing aids.
-ITC hearing aids are lightweight single piece hearing aids that rest partly in the ear canal.
-They are a bit smaller than ITE hearing aids, as they just fill the opening of the ear and not the entire area.
+ITC are lightweight single-piece that rest partly in the ear canal.
+They are a bit smaller than ITE, as they just fill the opening of the ear and not the entire area.

 Invisible in canal (IIC) hearing aids.
-IIC hearing aids are the smallest type of hearing aid available.
-These hearing aids rest completely inside your ear canal and are almost undetectable.
+IIC are the smallest type available.
+These rest completely inside your ear canal and are almost undetectable.